GjjvdBurg/signal2html/README.md

 ## Why?

-My phone's memory was getting full and I wanted to preserve my Signal messages in a nice way.
+My phone was getting full and I wanted to preserve my Signal messages in a nice way.

 ## How?